tk-notes/lucas-meier-blog/content/posts/2022/02/on-moneros-ring-signatures/index.md

 in order to find which member of the ring produced this signature.
 Having the hash function return a point in the group directly avoids this issue.

+Aside from the addition of the key image, this signature protocol is the same as the SAG scheme we saw before.

 {{<note>}}
 In the context of Monero, a prime order group isn't used,